NickBurkard/aws-cdk-scala/README.md

 3. Run `Codegen.scala` in the `codegen` module.
 4. Add any new files & commit changes.
 5. Open a PR & merge after approved.

-### Support

-Only Scala 2.13 for now.
-Maybe 2.12 and 3.x later.

 ### Thanks